-Best Los Angeles neighborhoods for families buying a home
+Best neighborhoods in Los Angeles for families

 A practical short list based on a real sample report: public-school pipeline, recent sold comps, commute reality, affordability, and the neighborhoods ruled out for this family.